gracelang/language/languageSpec/spec.md

 method receives a
 request with that name.
 Because every method must be associated with an object, methods may not be declared directly inside other methods.
-The body of the method is enclosed in braces.
+The body of the method is delimited by braces.

-The type of the object returned from the method may optionally be given after the symbol `->`;
+Specifying the return type is optional;
-an omitted type annotation is treated as the type `Unknown`.
+an omitted return type is treated as `Unknown`.
 When the method returns, its result is checked against this type.

+If the `MethodBody` is omitted, an annotation is required; in this case the method declaration is a *marker declaration*.

     method pi  { 3.141592634 }